IKZF2: As transcription factor

-As a tumor supressor
+As a tumor suppressor

 Helios is said to also function as a tumor suppressor.
 Such role of Helios was observed when a dominant negative isoform of this protein, that lacked three out of four N-terminal zinc fingers, was found in adult T cell malignancies.
 Indeed, forced expression of this isoform of Helios did lead to the development of T cell lymphoma in a murine model.
 However, the ectopic expression of wildtype Helios in B cells results in lymphomas as well.
 This suggests that Helios might act as a tumor suppressor only in the cells that it is naturally expressed in, when expressed in other cells, it is rather tumorigenic.

 Since Helios-deficient Tregs have the ability to produce IFN-γ and TNF-α, they seem to be useful in anti-tumor responses.
 Such Treg cells can infiltrate the tumor without keeping their suppressive function, subsequently producing IFN-γ and TNF-α, which could help with slowing the tumor growth.
 Moreover, the loss of suppressive phenotype of Treg cells was observed in tumors, but not in splenic Tregs, which can potentially have great clinical significance.
 Based on these findings, Helios could be considered a powerful tool in the anti-tumor therapy.
 However, it is too early for such conclusion and even though the data seem promising, more research needs to be done in this area.